jagipson/prowlgo/README.md

 		}

  1. Congratulations your first prowl message was just delivered to your device.
  1. Make sure everything is working by running the tests.
 The tests require an API key and a provider key which you already created in the first step.
-Now create your private `setup_the_test.gp` file which will contain constants holding your keys so that they become accesible to the test program.
+Now create your private `setup_the_test.go` file which will contain constants holding your keys, so that they become accesible to the test program.

 		cd $prowlgo_dir
 		cp setup_the_test.go.sample setup_the_test.go